We are ISA, the Socio-Environmental Institute

 Emergency actions in the Covid-19 pandemic

-ISA redirects its field activities and, promoting an alliance between government and civil society, focuses on emergency actions during the Covid-19 pandemic to support indigenous, riverine, extractive and quilombola local partners.
-The project won the 2020 European Union Human Rights Award.
+ISA redirects its field activities and, fostering an alliance between government and civil society, focuses on emergency actions during the COVID-19 pandemic to support local partners: Indigenous, riverside, extractive, and quilombola communities.
+The project won the 2020 European Union Human Rights Prize.

 LEARN MORE